-Palestinian sumac chicken, or musakhan, could probably be labeled as the national dish of Palestine.
-Originally, Palestinians used to make to celebrate the olive harvest.
-But you’ll definitely find it as a main dish at all events.
+Musakhan rolls are made with shredded chicken, sumac, caramelized onions, flatbread, and olive oil.
+Sumac chicken, or musakhan, could probably be labeled as the national dish of Palestine.
+Originally, Palestinians used to make it to celebrate the olive harvest.
+But you'll definitely find it as a main dish at all events.

 Traditionally, you'd serve it as layers of thick, fresh flatbread called taboon.
 They're then drenched in olive oil and sandwiched between generous beds of onions and sumac.
 And you'll usually find a couple of whole chickens on top.
 I remember being so excited to grab a piece of bread so I can slather it with the heavenly onion mixture.
 I can't describe how amazing it is.